CAS: Physics (Interdisciplinary Option)

 Sample Pathways

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in physics-the Interdisciplinary Option, which gives students the flexibility to combine physics with another focus area in an interdisciplinary program.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Physics (Interdisciplinary Option) at the College of Arts and Sciences (CAS).
+The Interdisciplinary option gives students the flexibility to combine physics with another focus area in an interdisciplinary program.
 Students will work with their CGS academic advisors and the Department of Physics to plan their own pathway to a physics degree.

 CGS SS 103